Gastroscopy

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

-Gastroscopy, also known as upper endoscopy, is a diagnostic procedure that views the upper part of the gastrointestinal tract, including the oesophagus, stomach, and duodenum.
+A gastroscopy, also known as an upper endoscopy, is a diagnostic procedure that views the upper part of the gastrointestinal tract, including the oesophagus, stomach and duodenum.
 This procedure uses a thin, flexible tube equipped with a light and camera, called a gastroscope, inserted through the mouth and down the throat.

-Gastroscopy is used to diagnose conditions such as stomach ulcers, gastritis, and celiac disease and to identify causes of abdominal pain, persistent nausea, or dysphagia (difficulty swallowing).
-It can also be used to treat certain conditions, such as bleeding ulcers or removing swallowed objects.
+A gastroscopy is used to diagnose conditions such as stomach ulcers, gastritis and celiac disease, and to identify causes of abdominal pain, persistent nausea or dysphagia (difficulty swallowing).
+It can also be used to treat certain conditions, such as bleeding ulcers, or for removing swallowed objects.

 Preparing for a Gastroscopy